-Where Did it All Go Wrong for Yes Bank?
+Where Did It All Go Wrong for Yes Bank?

 The majority of the issues related to Yes Bank were related to corporate governance and compliance.
 These began after the demise of the co-founder Ashok Kapur.
 This also involved Rana Kapoor making sure he did everything to get as much control within the company after the demise of his partner.

 Madhu Kapur, the wife of Ashok Kapur, even raised allegations against Rana Kapoor.
 These allegations involved sidelining her in company affairs and not involving her in the decision-making process within the company.
-This incident raised many eyebrows on the working of the company and put Rana Kapoor’s image in the negative limelight.
+This incident raised many eyebrows about the working of the company and put Rana Kapoor’s image in the negative limelight.

 Another drawback that Yes Bank had was its founder Rana Kapoor’s mantra of “Growth at any cost”.
 Since the inception of Yes Bank, the bank has been extremely aggressive in its lending to corporates.
-As per a report by UBS, Yes bank had the highest growth in loans given to stressed companies.
+As per a report by UBS, Yes Bank had the highest growth in loans given to stressed companies.

 During his tenure as head Yes Bank loaned funds to IL&FS, Anil Ambani Group, DHFL, Cox &Kings, Jet Airways & Vodafone-Idea along with several other stressed entities.
 This resulted in the banks’ assets & advances growing by a CAGR of 34.1%.

 However, with growth came a substantial jump in NPA.
 Yes Bank however under-reported its NPA by a huge margin from 2016-2018 in an attempt to mislead its investors.
-When this scam broke out the true picture of its NPA’s finally came out.
+When this scam broke out the true picture of its NPAs finally came out.

 The bank was brought under RBI’s direct vigilance.
-It has now come out of Restructuring Scheme of 2022.
+It has now come out of the Restructuring Scheme of 2022.

 5. Worst Performing Stocks in India – Jet Airways

 All of us remember flying in this economical airline.
-Jet Airways was one of the biggest Airlines companies in India with a market share of 22.5% in 2015.
+Jet Airways was one of the biggest airline companies in India with a market share of 22.5% in 2015.
 The airline was founded by Mr Naresh Goyal on April 1, 1992.
 It commenced its first flight on May 5, 1993, and until its last trip on April 17, 2019 –the sky was the limit.

-Where Did it All go Wrong for Jet Airways?
+Where Did it All Go Wrong for Jet Airways?

-The problems with Jet Airways can be summarised in 6 words: Mismanagement, Overvalued Acquisitions, Sudden transitions and debt.
+The problems with Jet Airways can be summarised in 6 words: Mismanagement, Overvalued Acquisitions, Sudden transitions, and debt.

 Mismanagement- Every company and organization rests on the abilities of its management board.
 The founder of Jet Airways decided to become a one-man army for Jet Airways and did not hire a sound management committee to assist him in running the airline.

 Sudden transition-Jet Airways tried to switch places and to react to the competitive strategy of the other low-cost carriers.
-But it failed to realize that the fleets of IndiGo, GoAir, or SpiceJet are designed for low price whereas Jet had always been envisioned as a full-flight service with excellent service.
+But it failed to realize that the fleets of IndiGo, GoAir, or SpiceJet are designed for low prices whereas Jet had always been envisioned as a full-flight service with excellent service.